 Our Conclusion

 A bat infestation is one of the more difficult pest problems to tackle, with risks and legalities to consider before you begin.
-You’ll want to know what type of bats are in your home and plan your exclusion time carefully to avoid harming these creatures.
+You’ll want to know what type of bats are in your home and time your exclusion carefully to avoid harming these creatures.
 If you do choose to DIY, be sure to clean thoroughly, seal entrances vigilantly, and wear protective masks, gloves, and clothing.

 Frequently Asked Questions About Bat Removal